nejohnson/format/README.txt

     while ( n-- )
         putchar( *buf++ );

-    return (void *)( !NULL );
+    return op;
 }

-In this case the opaque pointer is not used, and a non-NULL value is returned.
+In this case the opaque pointer is simply returned unchanged.
 Second, the implementation of the printf function:

 int printf ( const char *fmt, ... )